volsahin/volx-recyclerview-fast-scroll/README.md

-                .setTextColor(Color.WHITE) // the color of right bar letters .setBarWidth(24) // the width of right bar in dp .setBarHeightRatio(1f) // the height of right bar between 0 and 1 according to screen height .setTextSize(0) // the size of the letters in right bar , default zero handles it nicely , specific values are optional
+                .setTextColor(Color.WHITE) // the color of right bar letters .setBarWidth(24) // the width of right bar in dp .setBarHeightRatio(1f) // the height of right bar between 0 and 1 according to screen height .setTextSize(Volx.FIT_NICELY) // the size of letters in right bar, FIT_NICELY handles it well , other values are also ok
                 .setMiddleTextSize(16) // the size of the letter in center circle .setMiddleLayoutSize(48) // the size of the center circle in dp .setMiddleBackgroundColor(Color.rgb(67, 67, 67)) // the color of the center circle